cjolson1/Lagunitas-Quality-Assurance/README.md

 <b>Furthermore, the software Lagunitas currently employs for testing (Selenium, Jenkins, Django) are made to be used with TDD.</b>
 </p>

-With that being said, we strongly recommend TDD be used by Lagunitas except for extreme cases in which a project must be completed on a given day or the project is too small or trivial to even consider testing extensively.
+With that being said, we strongly recommend TDD be used by Lagunitas. (except for cases in which a project is too small or trivial to consider testing extensively)

 ## Test Planning and Designing

 Test driven development fosters clear goals and allows for those key requirements to be checked at each step in the development process.

 ### Test Cases
 These depend on the product, but they should address the desired requirements and functionality.
 Test cases form the backbone of any software platform and should be create painstakingly.
-It is important to not write trivial tests for your project; they contribute to code rot and generally make you and your team test-resistant, which is not a good thing for the quality of your software.
+It is important to NOT write trivial tests for your project; they contribute to code rot and generally make you and your team test-resistant, which is not a good thing for the quality of your software.

 A good test should be able to answer the following questions clearly: